Hutt Valley DHB Logo

 About NETP

-Upon completion of the NETP year, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition programme (PDRP) determined by the Nursing Council of New Zealand and Health New Zealand Capital, Coast and Hutt Valley District.
+The aim of the NETP programme is to support the graduate Registered Nurses (RN) and provide professional development to facilitate transition during their first year of practice.
+Upon completion of the NETP year, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition Programme (PDRP).

 Employment Opportunities

-Health NZ Capital, Coast and Hutt Valley employs graduate nurses throughout the year through the NETP programme.
-The programme has start dates in January and September and you can be employed prior to these dates and join the programme.
+Health New Zealand Te Whatu Ora CCHV employs graduate nurses throughout the year through the NETP programme.
+The NETP programme has start dates in January and September.

 Hutt Hospital